carpentries-incubator/pangenomics/_episodes/13-other-resources.md

 -   "a) Selection of a conserved gene to design a molecular test for a diagnostic tool or a vaccine."
 -   "b) Reconstruction of a species phylogenetic tree by using all the core genes."
 - "Examples using the information obtained in the **ACCESSORY GENOME**:"
--   "a) Describe niche specific genes among the strains compared."
+-   "a) Describe niche-specific genes among the strains compared."
 -   "b) Analysis of horizontal gene transfer or genetic recombination."
 -   "c) Evolutionary studies of genes (duplication, gain-loss genes, etc.)."
 ---